Mateusz-Grzelinski/kuba-notes/README.md

+﻿
-﻿Small addon that adds note taking abilities to notes
+Small addon that adds note taking abilities to Blender

 ## Features